 - See also: Language in Vienna

-Wien is simply the local (German) word for Vienna.
-It’s pronounced “Veen” (with a V).
+Wien is simply the local word for Vienna in Austria.
+You pronounce it “Veen” (with a V).

-So Wien is the city of Vienna, and a Wiener is a man or boy who comes from Vienna (and, crucially, not a sausage – that’s called a Frankfurter here).
-A woman or girl from Vienna is a Wienerin.
+A Wiener is a male who comes from Vienna (and, crucially, not a sausage – that’s called a Frankfurter here).
+A female from Vienna is a Wienerin.

 (The “Wien river”)

-There’s also the Wienfluss or Wien river, which runs through part of the city and along one edge of the town centre.
+Staying on topic, we also have the Wienfluss or Wien river, which runs through part of the city and along one edge of the town centre.
 It’s often confused with the Danube.

-Finally, we have Wienerisch, which is the German dialect spoken in the city.
+And we have Wienerisch, which is the dialect of German spoken in the city (Austrians speak German).
 Wienerisch has its own, often “colourful”, vocabulary.
 It’s hard to describe, but takes a lot of getting used to.
 Think Glaswegian English.

 - The Battle of Vindobona features in the Oscar-winning film, Gladiator

-- The Roman Emperor, Marcus Aurelius, died here (allegedly) in 180AD
+- The Roman Emperor, Marcus Aurelius, stayed here

 Back in the day, Austria provided a home for Roman legions defending the empire’s borders from the German tribes.
 If you have a chance and enjoy that period of history, consider a day trip out to the Carnuntum Park.